 The mission of the Occupational Therapy Program is to provide a Christ-centered curriculum to educate practitioners who will collaborate interprofessionally to promote client-centered, occupation-based practice and provide servant leadership within their communities.
 We value an active learning environment that fosters the holistic personal and professional development of students, faculty, and community members.

 Accreditation Process of OTD

 The Accreditation Council for Occupational Therapy Education (ACOTE) has developed standards for doctoral-level programs.
 The curriculum of the OTD program has been designed with those standards in mind.
-IWU will seek candidacy status through ACOTE.
+IWU has been granted candidacy status through ACOTE.
 Following an on-site accreditation visit from an ACOTE review team, the program will be granted accreditation.
 Accreditation will be retroactive to include the first semester that classes were taught, as graduation from an ACOTE accredited program is necessary for students to sit for the National certification examination.

 OTD Program Learning Outcomes

 Upon completion of the OTD program, graduates will demonstrate competence in the following areas: